-Students are expected to familiarize themselves with the regulations surrounding the Collective Agreement between the University and the union.
+Students are expected to familiarize themselves with these regulations.

-The Department of Plant Agriculture offers several GTAs in the Fall and Winter semesters.
+The Department of Plant Agriculture offers a number of Graduate Teaching Assistantships in the Fall and Winter semesters.
 An e-mail message is sent to all graduate students at the beginning of the posting period.
-GTA positions are governed by CUPE Local 3913, Unit 1.
+GTA positions are governed by CUPE 3913, Unit # 1.